Schedule of 28th NOI (2025)

 During the Final Contest, bottled water will be provided outside the programming labs, at a centralized venue.
 In addition, contestants are reminded not to communicate with one another while consuming the snacks and drinks.

-Update 14 March 2024: There is no bottled water and no snack from this year onwards.
+Update 14 March 2024: There is no bottled water and no snacks from this year onwards.

 Online Preliminary Contest